What’s “NORMAL” when it comes to weddings?

 - Wedding parties sometimes had non symmetrical numbers of bridemaids & groomsmen (don’t worry it doesn’t look weird in photos).

-- I saw guys supporting the bride, women supporting the groom.
+- I see guys supporting the bride, women supporting the groom.

-- I saw a team of friends with the bride before the ceremony but didn’t wear any special coordinating dress.
+- Instead of bridesmaids, sometimes it’s just friends with the bride before the ceremony but they don’t wear any special coordinating dress.

-- I saw wedding parties that were exclusively family members.
+- I see wedding parties that were exclusively family members.

-- I had a 17 person wedding party.
+- I had an 18 person wedding party.

-- In 2 weddings, the groom had his Dad as his Best Man.
+- In two weddings, the grooms had their Dads as their Best Men.

 9. First Look: